oskar-codes/Blockrush/README.md

 - Electricity : kills you whenever you touch it.
 - Wall spikes : kills you if you move towards them.
 - Arrow : changes your direction to the arrow's direction.
+- Wannabe block : this block is solid, but gets destroyed if you move towards it from far enough.